Green Day - Dookie

 And what about the album cover ???

-"On the celebration of the 25th anniversary of Dookie's release, a pedal was released with an effect that recreates the dirty and so unique sound that Billy Joe Armstrong used on the album.
-This pedal, is magic, and it does not move from my pedal board.
-It combines sounds of two combined effects for one step box with a harmonious and deep sound range. "
+"On the celebration of the 25th anniversary of Dookie's release, a guitar pedal was released with an effect that recreates the dirty and so unique sound that Billy Joe Armstrong used on the album.
+This pedal is magic, and it does not move from my pedal board.
+It combines the sounds of two combined effects for one step box with a harmonious and deep sound range. "